OmarFaruq947/construction/README.md

 ### Content or Service Listings

 - Create a dedicated page where users can explore content or services with a focus on responsive design.
-Implement filters and sorting options that work well on both large screens and mobile devices.
+Implement filters and sorting options that work well on both large screens and mobile devices. ----(incomplete)

 **Content or Service listing page:**